JMIBarth/block_course/README.md

 <kbd>![](./img/fig7.webp)</kbd>
 **Fig.5** Primer design. **(a)**  Based on the genomic sequence information of the reference, primers are designed around the potential DNM site. **(b)** Both, forward and reverse primers are ordered.
 CC BY-SA 4.0

 We will order the primers from a commercial provider where they are chemically synthesized.
 Take care that both sequences are ordered in the 5' to 3' direction.
 To get the reverse complement sequence, [this tool](https://www.bioinformatics.org/sms/rev_comp.html) can be used.
 Once the primers arrive, they are usually lyophilized (freeze-dried) and need to be resuspended in molecular grade H<sub>2</sub>O or TE-buffer to a stock solution of 100 µM.
 Before opening the tubes, centrifuge them briefly to make sure all lyophilized primer is at the bottom (and not at the lid!).
-Then prepare the master stock solution according to the instructions shipped with the primers.
-From the stock solution, make a 10 µM working-stock (10 µl stock + 90 µl molecular grade H<sub>2</sub>O).
+Then prepare the stock solution according to the instructions shipped with the primers.
+From the stock solution, make a 10 µM working-solution (10 µl stock + 90 µl molecular grade H<sub>2</sub>O).
+Store dry primer, stock solution, and working-solution at -20°C.

 ### PCR (Week 2)